Great games to take on holiday

 Even while you’re away, there will be times that you find yourself tied to your accommodation or waiting for transport.

-So, I’ve brought you a list of entertaining, easy to pack, family and individual games and activities that should keep the relevant people, large or small, occupied in their time of need.
+So, I’ve brought you my list of top travel games: entertaining, easy to pack, family and individual games and activities that should keep the relevant people, large or small, occupied in their time of need.

 Top travel games for your family holiday

 No, I’m not suggesting you get your little people into gambling as early as you possibly can – but I am telling you that there is a huge variety of card games that can be played either solo or as a family with one or two decks of cards.